meerathaakur/portone-reconciliation/README.md

 This project automates the reconciliation of Amazon Payments and Settlement data.
 It parses raw CSV and TXT files, stores them in a PostgreSQL database, and generates reconciliation reports comparing total amounts per order.

+# Input
+I use multer for take inputwhich is in data folder payment_data.csv and settlement_data.txt

+# Output
+Response output is in output directory as well (output/reconciliation_data.csv)

 ---

 ## 📁 Table of Contents